jiinjeong/CSVolunteer/README.md

         * We call these elements *block-level elements*.
     * Inline
       * Certain elements, such as links and images, have a display type of `inline` by default.
-        * We call these elements *in-line elements*.
+        * We call these elements *inline elements*.
   * We can change the display type of an element using the `display` property.
-   * The value of the property is the desired display type.
+    * The value of the property should be the desired display type.
     * For example:
       * To change the display type of images to `block`:
       ```css
       img{
         display: block;
+      }
       ```
       * To change the display type of elements with a class of `inline-class` to `inline`:
       ```css
       .inline-class{
         display: inline;
       }
       ```
 * **Inline-Block Elements**
   * Paragraphs are block-level elements, and so they stack vertically.
 But what if we wanted to have two paragraphs next to each other, one on the left and one on the right?
-Likewise, links are inline elements, and they occupy whatever the width of their content displayed inline.
+Likewise, links are inline elements, and so they occupy the width of their content.
 But what if we want to give them a fixed width?
-  * The display type of `inline-block` combines the features of the block display type and the inline display type.
+  * The display type `inline-block` combines the features of the `block` display type and the `inline` display type.
-    * Elements with a display type of `inline-block` *follow the box model*, like block-level elements.
+    * Elements with a display type of `inline-block`:
+      * *follow the box model*, like block-level elements
-    * Elements with a display type of `inline-block` *stack horizontally*, like inline elements.
+      * AND *stack horizontally*, like inline elements
   * For example:
     * To position two paragraphs next to each other:
     ```css
     p.my-class{
       display: inline-block;
-      width: 30%;
+      width: 25%;
       margin: 10%;
     }
     ```
-    * To style links with a fixed with:
+    * To style links with a fixed width:
     ```css
     a{
       display: inline-block;